 You control your wallet and are responsible for all your coins and the security of your keys.
 Examples: Ledger, Trezor, Metamask

 If you have your crypto sitting in Coinbase, you really aren’t partaking in crypto.
 Not your keys, not your coins.

 Coinbase, Kraken, Gemini — these are all on-ramps from the traditional system into crypto, but once you buy through them you can then transfer them out to your own wallet.

 MetaMask acts as a wallet, but also a gateway to most crypto web apps.
 It allows you to interact with crypto and make use of decentralized tools and exchanges.
-For additional security I would recommend to also have a hardware wallet (a ledger or a Trezor) that is connected through MetaMask.
+For additional security, I would recommend also having a hardware wallet (a ledger or a Trezor) that is connected through MetaMask.

 I recommend using one browser for only Crypto stuff (I use Brave).
 That means I only use this browser for crypto, if I’m working on anything business or personal I will use Chrome.